-SSGC recognises and accepts its legal responsibility in relation to Health and Safety both for its employees and for all other people using its premises or engaged on its activities.
+SSGC recognises and accepts its legal responsibility concerning Health and Safety both for its employees and for all other people using its premises or engaged in its activities.
 This duty of care extends into the supply chain for areas such as modern slavery.